AyushSehrawat/eco-bot/README.md

 # EcoBot
-A Economy Bot made using py-cord (Currently - Rewriting from scratch)
+A Economy Bot made using py-cord and mongoDB

 -------------------------